dcTeam23/course/content/fundamentals/Markdown.md

 ![Screenshot of a comment on a GitHub issue showing an image, added in the Markdown, of an Octocat smiling and raising a tentacle.](https://raw.githubusercontent.com/github/docs/9f44a2760a72835a19c18689b83098cd03c79ffc/assets/images/help/writing/image-rendered.png)

-{% data variables.product.product_name %} supports embedding images into your issues, pull requests{% ifversion fpt or ghec %}, discussions{% endif %}, comments  and `.md` files.
+Github supports embedding images into your issues, pull requests, discussions, comments  and `.md` files.
 You can display an image from your repository, add a link to an online image, or upload an image.
 For more information, see "[Uploading assets](#uploading-assets)."

 > **Tip:** When you want to display an image that is in your repository, use relative links instead of absolute links.